About The Site

-This website is dedicated to all disaster movies made.
+This website is dedicated to all the disaster movies made around the globe.
 By a disaster movie I mean a movie that involves everyone being held in some kind of peril for the film such as an earthquake, volcano, fire, tidal wave, bad weather, sinking ship, avalanche, meteor – hell there’s even one about an elevator – basically anything that will either kill everyone or end the world.
+There are a couple of exceptions where I think genre fans will love the movie (extreme sports/survival hybrids and a couple of sci-fi movies) but on the whole only disasters are allowed here.

 There is something about this genre I find completely fascinating and compelling.
 Even if the film is low budget trash I still get some enjoyment out of it.
+Whenever I have had a rubbish day at work or in my home life I can pop on a disaster movie and realise things are not so bad after all!
+It also always makes me wonder what I’d do in the situation too.
+Maybe I’m using these films as preparation for doomsday!
 This my homage to all those movies.

 Many thanks and let’s hope we all survive to the end credits!